 - All required courses must be passed with a D or higher grade.
 A student who fails a required course must repeat that course during the next semester in which it is offered.
 Failure to pass the required course a second time will automatically result in academic disqualification.

 - Any student who anticipates graduation but has been academically disqualified and subsequently readmitted to the law school may be required to meet additional requirements as determined by the Admissions and Scholastic Standards Committee.

 Note: With the written approval from the Dean of Students, a Southwestern student may take course work at another law school, and under certain circumstances, have a maximum of six (6) units counted toward completion of the Juris Doctor degree.
 Please see the Institutional Policies page.

-Official verification of enrollment may be obtained through the Registrar’s Office.
+Academic record verification may be obtained through the Registrar’s Office.
 There is no fee for this service.

 The office cannot verify enrollment beyond the current academic year.
 Enrollment will be verified for the official dates of each semester once a student has completed the registration process.
-Verifications will not be provided before the first day of classes.
+Academic record verification will not be provided before the first day of class of the current term.

 Students are verified as full-time if they are registered for 10 or more units, part-time/half-time if they are registered for 8 or 9 units, and less than part-time if they are registered for 7 or fewer units per semester.

-Students may request enrollment verification by completing an Information Request Form.
+Students may request academic record verifications by completing an Information Request Form.
 Please allow five working days to process requests, except at peak periods when more time is needed.
 Academic record verification will not be released by telephone or fax.

 Transcripts may be requested by completing the Transcript Request form (PDF).